 The curved blade allows chopping and dicing in rocking motions while helping you mince ingredients effortlessly.
 The thick blade makes it convenient for cutting all types of ingredients and suitable for all cooks, whether pro or at home.
 Learn more about its specs and details below.

 Main features of HDMD Hand Forged chef’s knife

 The HDMD Hand Forged chef’s knife has a cleaver-like blade with a curved edge.
-The blade design allows chef to create smaller, usual cuts like chopping, slicing, mincing, etc. and makes these efficient as it’s convenient to rock the blade thanks to the edge.
+The blade design makes heavy-duty work easier while allowing to create smaller, standard cuts like chopping, slicing, mincing, etc. and makes these efficient as it’s convenient to rock the blade thanks to the edge.

 You can think of this knife as a chef’s knife and a cleaver all in one, enabling versatility on your cutting board no matter what you’re preparing.